Frequently Asked Questions

 The Western Centre for Public Health and Family Medicine is a keycard entry facility.
 Your WesternONE student card will grant you after-hours access to the building.

-What do I do if my WesternONE card doesn't work?
+What if my WesternONE card doesn't work to unlock the building?

 If your WesternONE is not unlocking the door, first verify it is an iClass-enabled card by looking on the back for the iClass notification. iClass card technology can be sensitive to damage so bending or puncturing your keycard is strictly discouraged.
 Any damages to your WesternONE card could result it in not working properly.